exonum/exonum-doc/src/advanced/consensus/requests.md

 - If this is the last transaction required to generate some `propose`, node deletes the data about the corresponding request and its timeouts.
-- _According to the main consensus logic_ a commit occurs, if all the necessary conditions are met.

 For any message from the current height: